Rise of the ‘personalised medicine’ paradigm

 PERMIT coordination and objective

-Coordinated by the European Clinical Research Infrastructure Network (ECRIN), PERMIT will be based on a series of workshops where the project participants and partners invite selected experts to address the various aspects of methodology, design, data management, analysis and interpretation in personalised medicine research programmes.
+Coordinated by the European Clinical Research Infrastructure Network (ECRIN) and funded by the European Union's Horizon 2020 research and innovation program under Grant Agreement 874825, PERMIT is based on a series of workshops where the project participants and partners invite selected experts to address the various aspects of methodology, design, data management, analysis and interpretation in personalised medicine research programmes.
 The objective is to reach consensus and publish recommendations on methodological standards to ensure the scientific excellence, validity, robustness and reproducibility of results, and the acceptability of the results generated by personalised medicine programmes.

 Expected deliverables include: